 Your pre-shot routine is crucial in hitting the shot as best you can.

-But you want to keep the positive momentum going right up to your take-away.
+You want to keep positive momentum right up to your take-away.
 You don’t want to start having doubt over the ball or any technical thoughts.
-A swing or “go” trigger makes sure there’s no time for any negativity and tells you that you’re READY to give the shot one of your best swings.
+A swing or pre-shot routine trigger makes sure there’s no time for any negativity and tells you that you’re READY to give the shot one of your best swings.

 Here are some of the “go triggers” used by the world’s best players.
-There is no correct swing trigger – we’re all different in how we respond to to stimuli – some of us are more visual, some more kinesthetic (movement), some more verbal and some auditory (hearing).
+There is no correct pre-shot routine trigger – – some of us are more visual, some more kinesthetic (movement), some more verbal and some auditory (hearing).
 Here are a few ideas for you to try and see what works best for you.

 A waggle can set the tempo in your golf swing and can work to give you a running start instead of starting from a static position.
 Watch the tour players at the weekend and many of them will waggle the club during their pre-shot routine.
 This is not for show, it’s telling themselves they’re in ready mode, sets the tempo of the swing and eases tension in their hands.
 You could try to make the number of waggles the same every time, so every shot feels the same no matter what the situation.